MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-information-about-the-current-user.md

 - csharp
 ---

-# How to: Get Information About the Current User
+# Get Information About the Current User

 This example shows how to get the current user’s information, such as name, job title, and telephone number.